Demographic inference for spatially heterogeneous populations using long shared haplotypes: Convergence of ancestral lineages to skew Brownian motion

 \begin{proof}[Proof of Lemma~\ref{lem:tightness}] From \eqref{decomposition}, and the fact that

-it is enough to prove the tightness of $\xi^\pm_n$ and $M^\pm_n$.
-We use Aldous' criterion to prove that $ M^\pm_n $ is tight and then we use the fact that the increments of $ \xi $ are bounded by those of $ M := M^+ - M^- $ (equation \eqref{bound_increments} below) to show that $ \xi_n $ is tight.
+it is enough to prove the tightness of $X^n$ and $M^n_\alpha$.
+We use Aldous' criterion \cite{aldous_stopping_1978} to prove that $ M^n_\alpha $ is tight and then we use the fact that the increments of $ \xi $ are bounded by those of